ovh/cds/docs/content/docs/concepts/files/_index.md

 Read more about CDS [application syntax]({{< relref "./application-syntax.md" >}})

 ### Environment syntax
 You can attach an environment to a pipeline in a workflow.
-An environemnt is basically a set of variables.
+An environment is basically a set of variables.

 Read more about CDS [environment syntax]({{< relref "./environment-syntax.md" >}})